AFTIA/aem-soap/README.md

 }
 ```

 This interface is ready to be registed as a web service via the use of the `@WebService` annotations.
-A sample is available here: `./it.tests/src/main/java/me/guillaumecle/aem/soap/it/services/GreeterService.java`
+A sample is available here: `./it.tests/src/main/java/com/aftia/aem/soap/it/services/GreeterService.java`

 With an interface created, you can now create your implementation class, e.g.:

 ```
-package me.guillaumecle.aem.soap.it.services;
+package com.aftia.aem.soap.it.services;

 import javax.jws.WebService;